Hurricane Sandy on Long Island (October 2012)

 Economic & Property Damage

-• Total estimated damage in New York State exceeded $40 billion, with a large share from Long Island.
+- Total estimated damage in New York State exceeded $40 billion, with Long Island accounting for a major share of losses.

-• Thousands of homes required major repairs or were condemned.
+- Thousands of homes required major repairs, elevation work, or full reconstruction, and some were ultimately demolished.

-• Small businesses along the South Shore faced massive losses from flooding and extended closures.
+- Small businesses along the South Shore faced severe losses from flooding, business interruption, and prolonged closures.

 Human Toll

-• Tens of thousands were displaced, with some families relocated for months.
+- Tens of thousands of people were displaced, with some families unable to return home for months.

 Emergency Response & Recovery

-• Evacuations: Mandatory evacuations were ordered in flood-prone zones, including barrier islands and waterfront neighborhoods.
+- Evacuations: Mandatory evacuations were ordered in flood-prone zones, including barrier islands and vulnerable waterfront neighborhoods.

-• Relief Efforts: FEMA, the National Guard, Red Cross, and countless volunteers provided food, shelter, and recovery assistance.
+- Relief Efforts: FEMA, the National Guard, the Red Cross, local governments, and many volunteers provided food, shelter, medical support, and recovery assistance.

-• Community Resilience: Local fire departments, police, and neighbors worked together to conduct rescues, distribute supplies, and begin cleanup.
+- Community Resilience: Local fire departments, police, emergency responders, and neighbors worked together to carry out rescues, distribute supplies, and begin cleanup.

 Long-Term Effects on Long Island